- Serengeti National Park

 Weather: Tanzania is a land without winter.
 Temperatures in northern Tanzania range between 15-21C during the day and 4-10C at night, from May to October.
 From November to March the daytime temperature varies from 21-32C and from 15-23C at night.
 However, if you are travelling to high altitude areas like Ngorongoro Crater and Kilimanjaro, of course the temperature drops substantially.

-The following should be used as a guideline when planning your safari to East Africa – movement of wildlife depends on a great many aspects – but this helps to explain the seasonality of game viewing.
+Migration Explained: On the following page please find a Migration guideline that you may find helpful when planning your safari to East Africa.
+Movement of wildlife depends on a great many aspects – but this is a general overview to the seasonality of game viewing.
 Remember there is resident game throughout the year in the Serengeti/Ngorongoro eco-systems.